Simon-Truong/design-patternsv2/README.md

 ## Null Object Design Pattern
 The Null Object design pattern is used to mitigate null object reference exceptions.
 This pattern works by being a placeholder of a desired object.
 Therefore it will have all the characteristics of a desired object, however, it will do nothing when using its methods/fields/properties.

+## Adapter Design Pattern
+The Adapter design pattern allows the client to treat a incompatible interface as a target interface e.g client wants to use interface A but only interface B is available therefore, we use the Adapter design pattern.
+We create an intermediatory adapter between the two interfaces, so when the client uses interface A, it is secretly delegating to interface B.